NatalieCheong/Economic_Systems_LangGraph/README.md

 - **Clear data retention** policies for cached information
 - **Secure transmission** of API requests and responses

+## 🙏 Acknowledgements

+### **Federal Reserve Economic Data (FRED)**
+For providing comprehensive, reliable economic data that serves as the foundation for all analysis conducted by this platform.
+FRED's extensive database of economic indicators enables sophisticated macroeconomic analysis and research.

+### **OpenAI**
+For the GPT-4 technology that powers the AI-enhanced economic analysis and insight generation capabilities.
+The advanced language model enables sophisticated interpretation of economic data and generation of professional-grade economic narratives.

+### **LangGraph**
+For the workflow orchestration framework that enables sophisticated multi-step economic analysis processes.
+LangGraph's state management and conditional routing capabilities make complex economic analysis workflows possible and maintainable.

+### **LangSmith**
+For the comprehensive observability, monitoring, and debugging platform that ensures production-ready AI performance.
+LangSmith's tracing and analytics capabilities enable continuous improvement and reliable operation of AI-powered economic analysis.

 ## 📄 License and Attribution

 ### **License**